Mikhail Mishustin

 President Vladimir Putin nominated Mishustin to become prime minister on 15 January 2020, following the resignation of Dmitry Medvedev and the rest of the government to allow for sweeping constitutional changes.
 Hearings on his appointment took place in the State Duma on 16 January, and he was confirmed in office that day.

+Mishustin has the federal state civilian service rank of 1st class Active State Councillor of the Russian Federation.

 Early life and education

 Mikhail Mishustin was born on 3 March 1966 in Lobnya, a town very close to Moscow, to the Mishustin family, Vladimir Moiseyevich and Luiza Mikhailovna.
-His mother was born in the city of Kotlas in the Arkhangelsk region while Mishustin's father, a Jew from Belarus, was born in Polotsk.
+His mother was born in the city of Kotlas in the Arkhangelsk region while Mishustin's father was born in Polotsk and was of Jewish origin.
 Vladimir Moiseyevich Mishustin was a member of the Central Committee of the Komsomol.

-In 1989, he graduated from the STANKIN, majoring in system engineering, and then in 1992, he completed postgraduate studies at the same institute.
+In 1989, he graduated from the STANKIN, majoring in system engineering, and in 1992, he completed postgraduate studies at the same institute.

+In 2003, Mikhail Mishustin completed a PhD in Economics at the Plekhanov University.
+In 2010, Mishustin received a DSc in Economics from the Presidential Academy of National Economy and Public Administration.

+Entrepreneurship

-Early career
+Early career (before 1998)

 After finishing graduate school, he began working as a director of a test laboratory facility.
 In 1992, Mishustin began working at the International Computer Club (ICC), where he worked on facilitating the integration of Russian and Western information technologies.
 He ultimately headed the board of the International Computer Club.

-In 1998, he joined the state service as an assistant for information systems for accounting and control over the receipt of tax payments to the head of the State tax service of the Russian Federation.
-From 1998 to 2004, he worked as Deputy tax minister, being second-in-command at the State Tax Service.
-He worked as head of the Federal Agency for Real Estate Cadastre within the Russian Ministry of Economic Development, and head of the Federal Agency for Managing Special Economic Zones.
+Between jobs in the state service (2008–2010)

 In 2008, Mishustin left the civil service and returned to the private sector.
 He spent two years as the president of UFG Asset Management, an investment fund, before resigning to become head of the Federal Tax Service.

 In February 2009, he joined the personnel reserve of the President of Russia.

+Early career in state service (1998–2008)

+Deputy head of taxation authorities (1998–2004)

+In 1998, Mikhail Mishustin joined the state service as an assistant for information systems for accounting and control over the receipt of tax payments to the Head of the State Tax Service of Russia.
+In the same year, he became deputy head of the Service, and after the transformation of the Service into the Ministry, Mishustin became Deputy Minister of Taxes and Duties.
+Until 2004, he worked as Deputy minister, being second-in-command at the State Tax Service.
+He worked as head of the Federal Agency for Real Estate Cadastre within the Russian Ministry of Economic Development, and head of the Federal Agency for Managing Special Economic Zones.